How to Do a Book of Centuries

 So you will need a notebook with every two-page spread labeled with one century, going in chronological order.
 That means, the B.C. pages will count down and the A.D. pages will count up.
 Keep that in mind.

-You can download a free set of pages already labeled with the centuries.
+You can download a free printable Book of Centuries template.
 Simply print those pages, three-hole punch them, and put them in a binder.
 Then you’ll be all set to start using your own Book of Centuries.

 Back when I began homeschooling, I started with a timeline on the wall.
 And it soon took over my house!
 So when I heard about a Book of Centuries, I thought, “Brilliant!”
 But I didn’t understand just how brilliant it is until we started using it.
 Here’s what you do.